tomalaforge/angular-challenges/apps/angular/react-in-angular/README.md

 ## Notes

-- ViewChild typically used to get reference to the DOM element. viewChild signal will that work ?
+- ViewChild typically used to get reference to the DOM element. `viewChild` signal is being added to Angular soon.
+- You need a wrapper component for the div with the `root` id.
+- Instead of lifecycle methods -> use computed or effect ?

 ## Useful Resources